How to use my flexible spending account (FSA) and other reimbursement accounts

 - Access Health Shopper for a complete list of eligible expenses.

 HealthPartners members can stay on top of their health plan claims and balances.
 It’s easy – just sign up or log on.

-- See how much money is in your HSA and review the last 10 deposits or withdrawals.
-(Not available for everyone, check with your employer.)
+- See how much money is in your FSA and review the last 10 deposits or withdrawals

 - Review and manage claims